andromedarabbit/awesome-startup-tools/README.md

 ## DevOps

-* [CodeShip](more_in_depth/codeship.md) is one of the best continuous integration service and its Docker support might be the best one in the this industry.
+* [CodeShip](more_in_depth/codeship.md) is one of the best continuous integration services, and its Docker support might be the best in the this industry.
 * [DataDog](http://datadoghq.com/)
 * [NewRelic](https://newrelic.com)